LowTechCoder/fp-pc-console-backups/README.md

 Reboot

 If your newly restored system can't boot, you'll need to use System Rescue Live CD/DVD/USB to fix the efi /boot partition.
-When System Restore first boots, you'll see the option to boot an OS on this drive.
+When System Restore first boots, you'll see the option to "Boot a Linux OS installed on the disk".
 Do that.
 Now it is temperarilly booted, but you need to fix grub.
 Here is an example of that what may look like:

 ~~~
+#show disks or you can use gparted to see them
+sudo fdisk -l
+#install grub to the drive, NOT the partition in the drive.
+So most likely sda.
-grub-install /dev/sdROOOT
+grub-install /dev/sdDRIVE
 ~~~

 I'm pretty sure the above grub-install is needing the /root partiton, but I will check.